 Login in button is hidden under “My Lessons” rather than “My account”, which makes it almost impossible for first-time users to find, not to mention a 6 or 7-year-old.

 • Confusing Login channel

 Students, parents, teachers are all using the same login channel, which is confusing to all.
 It is also unnecessary to have students exposed to so many advertisements.

 • Complicated School Account and Personal Account

-In school account, all students need to enter class ID, user ID, and password.
-With so much typing, many students and parents find it challenging to remember three logging in information.
+In the school account, all students need to enter class ID, user ID, and password.
+With so much typing, many students and parents find it challenging to remember three pieces of login information.

-Main page is about selling its books, courses, which is not directly relevant to the majority of the students.
+The main page is about selling books and courses, which is not directly relevant to the majority of the students.
 Through the survey, none of the 20 participants were aware of the contents on the main page.
 This is a typical example of banner blindness.

 2. Navigation issues